nathanzhuang1/Pacman-Game-Enhancements/README.md

 # Pacman Game Enhancements
 Created Sunday Dec 15, 2024.
 Uploaded onto Github Saturday Sep 12, 2026.
+Open in Eclipse or IntelliJ and run PacManGame.java

 ## Description:
 This project is to create a functional Pac-Man game.
 The objective of the game is to complete all levels without losing all 3 lives in each one.

+## Built With:
+- Java
+- Java Swing/AWT (GUI)
+- Java Sound API (audio playback)

 ## Features:
 - Title screen